 WHAT’S GOING ON IN ITALY RIGHT NOW

 REVIEW: Elena Ferrante’s New Book: Frantumaglia: Alright, you guys might hate me but I don’t LOVE Elena Ferrante’s work.
 Sigh.
 I KNOW.
-Everyone loves her except for me and one of my best friends who discovered her together in a book club.
+Everyone loves her except for me and one of my best friends who discovered her book, My Brilliant Friend, together in a book club.
 Her writing is fantastic, but I have a hard time with her characters who are often really extreme female stereotypes, the insecure, self-loathing and petty stereotype or the martyr stereotype.
 However, that being said, her writing is beautiful and her books are based in the area that Francesco grew up.
-Reading her work is a great way to pull something about the culture of the place. http://www.huffingtonpost.com/maria-laurino/review-elena-ferrantes-ne_b_12775280.html?utm_hp_ref=italy
+Reading her work is a great way to immerse yourself in Italian culture, cause, ya know, she’s an Italian author. http://www.huffingtonpost.com/maria-laurino/review-elena-ferrantes-ne_b_12775280.html?utm_hp_ref=italy

 Two Former Nuns Celebrate Their Love For Each Other In Italy: Two nuns recently left their convent to marry each other in Italy.
 All I have to say about this is, “awe.”
 It’s incredibly courageous, especially given their faith.
 It must have been very hard for these women to openly do what they’re doing.
 Love is love is love is love.
 And?
 I always wondered about nuns… http://www.huffingtonpost.com/entry/former-nuns-marriage-italy_us_57ed31e2e4b082aad9b999cf?utm_hp_ref=italy